5.56x45 Ammo For Sale

 Popular worldwide, many firearm manufacturers have produced weapons chambered for the 5.56x45 cartridge – including Armalite, Bushmaster, and Colt, among others.
 But the most popular, by far, is Armalite’s AR-15 and the plethora of firearms that have been built in the semi-automatic AR-15 style.

-Because these firearms are so prevalent, it’s become easy to find cheap 5.56 NATO ammo and 5.56x45mm bulk ammunition.
+Because these firearms are so prevalent, it’s become easy to find cheap 5.56 NATO ammo.
 Surplus 5.56 ammo can be found both in brick and mortar gun stores from coast to coast, and most major online ammunition stores.
+However, if you want 5.56 rounds that are a bit higher quality, we recommend you invest in some Hornady 5.56 ammo for more consistent results.

 Although most 5.56 NATO chambered firearms are semi-automatic, shooters can find pump-action rifles in the military round.